xrettle/WFGY/ProblemMap/Twin_Atlas/demos/ai-eval.md

 This is not a universal benchmark page.

-It is a visible comparison layer built around the current public WFGY 4.0 governance stress surface.
+It is a public comparison surface for the current WFGY 4.0 governance stress demo.

----

-## 🧭 How to read this page
+## What you should look for

 A good rerun is not just one where the AFTER answer looks more careful.